Qaiten/war-thunder-news-bot/README.md

 ## 📌 How to Use
 1. **Download or Clone** this repository.
+1. **Download or Clone** this repository.
+2. **Add the Bot to Your Server**: [Click here to add the bot](http://bit.ly/41WhTVF)
+3. **Set the Discord Channel**:
-   - Ensure you add the bot to your server.
+	- In discord, use the command `!wtnews`.
+The bot will ask you to post your channel ID or #channel.
+	- The channel will confirm it's change and will set it in the `last_news.json` for the next cycle.
+4. **Run the Bot**:
+	- Double-click `run_WTNewsCheck_bot.bat` _or_
+	- Run `WTNewsCheck.py` from the command line.
+5. **That's it! 🎉**
+	- The bot will check for new articles daily at **12 noon** (system time) and post them automatically.
+	- The bot will also check from previously posted articles kept in it's last_news.json storage and not post duplicate items.
 2. **Set the Discord Channel**:
-   - In discord, use the command "!wtnews".
+   - In discord, use the command `!wtnews`.
 The bot will ask you to post your channel ID or #channel.
-   - The channel will confirm it's change and will set it in the last_news.json for the next cycle.
+   - The channel will confirm it's change and will set it in the `last_news.json` for the next cycle.
 3. **Run the Bot**:
    - Double-click `run_WTNewsCheck_bot.bat` _or_
    - Run `WTNewsCheck.py` from the command line.